alwayslearningtechguy/wonderfulmysteriousapp/E2E_Test_Report.md

 a fresh budget of 100.
 All 100 requests returned 200; the 101st returned 429
 with `{"detail": "Too Many Requests"}` as expected.

-**25 collected vs 24 expected.** The previous report projected 24 tests.
-The actual count is 25 because `test_e2e_core_flow.py` contributes 1 test and `test_e2e_health.py` contributes 3, for a combined 4 from existing files plus 21 from `test_e2e_extended.py`.
-The count discrepancy in the previous report was due to miscounting the extended file as 20 tests when it contains 21.

 ---